 Did you know there are three types of climbing vegetables?
-Learn how to choose the right trellis for your climbing vegetables.
+Learn how to choose the right trellis to grow your climbing vegetables vertically.

 This article may contain affiliate links.
 Please read my disclosure for more info.

-Growing climbing vegetables vertically works great because you’re not fighting against them in the garden.
-But there are other benefits, too.
+Climbing vegetables—such as cucumbers, squash, and beans—are happiest when allowed to grow the way they naturally desire: vertically.
+However, there are other benefits, too.
 Growing vertically saves space, can produce higher yields, and can reduce susceptibility to many plant diseases.

 Cucumbers, squash, peas, pole beans, tomatoes and sweet potatoes are some of the most common vining vegetables.
-I used to assume all trellising structures were created equal, until I noticed that certain climbing vegetables just didn’t seem to take to the structure I was providing for it.
+I assumed all trellising structures were created equal, until I noticed that certain climbing vegetables didn’t seem to take to the structure I provided it.

-Let’s look at the three common types of climbing vegetables and what kinds of trellis would best meet their needs.
+Let’s look at the three common types of climbing vegetables and what kind of trellis will best meet their needs.

 A note on squash: There are many varieties, but if the variety you are growing is a vine/climber, then it will follow the tendril rule.

 Would you like to learn more about growing vegetables efficiently to reduce maintenance and increase yield?

 You’ll find loads of information just like this in my award-winning book, The Suburban Micro-Farm.